sethstanfill/angular-becky-cms/README.md

 # Angular Becky CMS

+##Project No Longer Maintained
+This project has been abandoned for a web api with more control.
+The project has been renamed to BeckyCore and is being buuilt with .net core.
+You can still use this repo to bootstrap a basic cms with simple text update functionality or expand it for your needs.

 ##Version 0.1.6
 The shell is setup and working properly and you can start building apps on your local environment, but this version is not ready for production yet.